hheimbuerger/crossstream/docs/architecture.md

 ## Event Handling

 ### Overview
-CrossStream now uses a **single, centralized event bus** powered by the `mitt` library.
+CrossStream uses a **single, centralized event bus** powered by the `mitt` library.
 All components publish and subscribe to events exclusively through this `EventBus` instance.
 There are **no direct callback props** or bespoke event arrays inside components anymore.

 ### Event Flow